 - How would you describe this person’s attendance and reliability?

-- When you think of the candidate, how would you characterize him or her overall?
+- When you think of the candidate, how would you characterize them overall?

 - What would you say are their major strengths?
 Areas to improve?